 Abe tells Aaron how the machine seems to work, also adds that if the object was smart, it could enter at the B end and calculate an exit at the A end.
 This means that the “smart object” can travel back in time.
 Smart object being – a human being.
 Abe proceeds to take Aaron to a location and tells him what Aaron was going to witness was not a prank or a practical joke of any kind.
 Abe hands Arron a pair of binoculars and Arron sees another Abe walking in towards the building with an oxygen tank.
 Basically showing Aaron that the Abe has already travelled through time.

 Classically, we are used to instant time travel.
-Person at time t1 just gets transported instantly to time t2.
-That is not how time travel works in this movie.
+Person at time t1 just gets transported instantly to time t2 (like say in Predestination, Looper or Timecrimes).
+That is not how time travel works in Primer.
 To travel back in time here’s what one has to do: